istio/istio.io/content/en/blog/2024/the-istio-service-mesh-for-people-who-have-stuff-to-do/index.md

    giving you real-time visibility into your services.
 This helps with monitoring, troubleshooting, and performance tuning.

-These three areas—traffic management, security, and observability—are key to running a healthy microservices architecture, and Istio handles them with ease.
+These three areas - traffic management, security, and observability - are key to running a healthy microservices architecture, and Istio handles them with ease.

 ## Managing Traffic with Istio